ajay2696/UdacityCards/README.md

-Project: UdaciCards to create deck of cards
+Project: UdaciCards to create deck of cards. <br>
 UdaciCards App have Below Features
   - Listing Decks in home screen with Title and Number of Questions
   - Click on each Deck will Redirect to Decks View